water fasting: the benefits of a 5 days fast are real

 Talk to your doctor or medical professional and see what might work for you.

-I Know I Just Told You Not to Listen to Me, So Don’t, But Here’s What I Did for My 5 Day Fast
+I Know I Just Told You Not to Listen to Me, so Don’t, but Here’s What I Did for My 5-Day Fast

 Warning!
 Warning!
 Dear reader, I don’t want you to die while water fasting.
 Or ever, really.
 Well, at least not until you’ve lived such a full and beautiful life that you are ready to go in peace.
 So please, remember this is not advice telling you what to do or any sort of medical or nutritional advice.
 I am not in any way qualified to do anything of the sort.
 I am, truly, just a health nut who tries things out on himself because they are fun and challenging, and then shares them for entertainment purposes only.
 A 5 DAY FAST IS NOT A JOKE!